Public Health Fundamentals and Principles Certificate Program

 EHS 590 Introduction to Environmental Health (3 credits)

 Course waivers can be obtained only through prior approval and there is a transfer credit limit of one course (3 credits).
-To obtain the degree, each student must maintain a cumulative grade point average of 3.0 or higher and file an application for Certificate completion within four years of admission.
+To obtain the degree, each student must maintain a cumulative grade point average of 3.0 or higher and file an application for Certificate completion within six years of admission.